 The benchmark index has fallen for three straight sessions

 since closing at a record high of 2,003.37 a week ago.
 Both the

 Dow Industrials and S&P 500 scaled fresh intraday

 highs Thursday, before being weighed down by weak energy shares.

-11.6 million share secondary offering on behalf of one of its
+share secondary offering on behalf of one of its founding

-founding shareholders, which will result in the resignation of
+shareholders, which will result in the resignation of two board

 (Editing by Bernadette Baum)